-(1) Rammed earth shall not be used in any building more than (2) stories in height.
-The height of every wall of rammed earth without lateral support is specified in 14.7.4.8 NMAC table 1.
+Rammed earth shall not be used in any building more than two stories in height.
+The (1) height of every wall of rammed earth without lateral support is specified in Table 1 of 14.7.4.8 NMAC.
 The height of the wall is defined as the distance from the top of the slab or top of stem wall to the underside of the bond beam.

-(2) Exterior rammed earth walls shall be a minimum of eighteen (18) inches in thickness.
-Exception: Exterior walls that are also designed as solar mass walls (trombe) as defined by the passive solar heating worksheet, dated June 2004 and prepared by the state of New Mexico energy, minerals and natural resources department, are allowed and shall be minimum thickness of ten (10) inches, not to exceed twelve (12) inches.
+Exterior rammed earth walls shall be a minimum of 18 inches in thickness.
+Exception: (2) Exterior walls that are also designed as solar mass walls (trombe) as defined by the passive solar heating worksheet, dated June 2004 and prepared by the state of New Mexico energy, minerals and natural resources department, are allowed and shall be minimum thickness of 10 inches, not to exceed two inches.
 They shall be fully attached to or integrated with any adjacent structural wall and topped with a bond beam that fully attaches them to the bond beam of any adjacent structural wall as described in 14.7.4.17 NMAC.

-(3) Interior rammed earth walls shall be a minimum of twelve (12) inches in thickness.
+(3) Interior rammed earth walls shall be a minimum of two inches in thickness.

-(4) The first lift of rammed earth walls shall be of stabilized rammed earth or minimum 2500 psi concrete, rising not less than three and one half $(3 \frac{1}{2})$ inches above finish floor level.
+(4) The first lift of rammed earth walls shall be of stabilized rammed earth or minimum 2500 psi concrete, rising not less than three and one half inches above finish floor level.
 Unstabilized rammed earth walls must be covered to prevent infiltration of moisture from the top of the wall at the end of each workday and prior to wet weather conditions, whether the walls are contained within forms or not.